|Domestic Relations Division of Family Court|

 Parental Rights and Responsibilities refers to decision-making and parenting time with children.
 Colorado no longer uses the terms custody and visitation.
 Decision-making addresses how the parents will make decisions regarding a child's medical care, educational needs, extracurricular activities, and other such matters with respect to a child's upbringing.
 Parenting time addresses when the child(ren) will spend with each parent.

 Best Interests of the Child is the legal standard that the court must apply in making decisions regarding decision-making and parenting time.
 There are several considerations regarding the child's best interests.
-To review the statute that defines this term, visit the On-Line Law Library and click on the Colorado Revised Statutes link.
+To review the statute that defines this term,please refer to the Colorado Revised Statutes.
 The statute defining best interests is §14-10-124, C.R.S. which can be found in the Colorado Statutes, Title 14, Domestic Matters.

 Parenting plans can be agreed to by the parties and approved by the court.
 These plans resolve who will make what decisions and how much time the child or children spend with each parent.
 If the parties cannot agree upon a parenting plan, each may propose a parenting plan to the court.
 The court may accept, modify or reject a parenting plan in whole or in part.
 A parenting plan should identify how the parents will make decisions for the children, when they will spend time with each child, and should include a dispute resolution plan that outlines how the parents will resolve any conflict in the future.